 One of the issues mentioned in other posts is relating these dendrites into a larger pattern.
-I accept that the odds of any of them misfiring with a pattern that is not a match are huge - what happens if these three are highly selective pattern matches are correlated by learning their own part of a larger pattern?
+SDR theory says that the odds of any of them misfiring with a pattern that is not a match are huge - what happens if these three are highly selective pattern matches are correlated by learning their own part of a larger pattern?
 In the case above, shown as gold activation fields.
 The learned pattern at each dendrite doesn’t have to match each other – only the part of the pattern they are learning by themselves.
-Each is its own puzzle piece but they work together to learn as parts of a larger puzzle.
-When they do each becomes a peak of the mutual - reinforcing activity – a node in a hex-grid.
+Each puzzle piece is a part of a larger puzzle; each becomes a peak of the mutual-reinforcing activity, a node in a hex-grid.
 This self-reinforcing property means that the chances of forming the wrong hex-grid from some larger pattern are small but there is a high probability that these sparse puzzle pieces will try to snap together.

 We have the right facts on hand to estimate a ballpark number of hex-grids that can form in the human brain at the same time: